-What can you tell me about the homes in which Fanny Stevenson lived during the years she was in Indianapolis? ~ Christy S., Meridian Hills
+What can you tell me about the homes in which Fanny Stevenson lived in the years before she left Indianapolis? ~ Christy S., Meridian Hills

 For HI readers who may not be aware, the wife of Scottish novelist, poet, and essayist Robert Louis Stevenson was a native of Indianapolis.
 Frances Matilda Vandegrift was the oldest child of Jacob Vandegrift (1816-1876) and Esther Thomas Keen Vandegrift (1811-1894).

 Jacob Vandegrift came to Indianapolis in 1836 as a young man of twenty.
 He returned to Philadelphia in 1838 to marry Esther.
 The newly wed Vandegrifts returned to Indianapolis soon after their spring wedding to make it their home.
 Jacob quickly established himself as a successful lumber dealer and respected citizen of the community.
 He was part owner of Kregelo, Blake and Company, which was on the north side of W. New York Street, alongside the Central Canal and the Cleveland, Cincinnati, St. Louis & Chicago Railroad (later called the Big Four).

 When Fanny Vandegrift was born, city directories did not yet exist, and photography had not yet come to America.
 This makes it difficult to ascertain street addresses or locate pictures of homes from the early years of Indianapolis’ existence.
 Nonetheless, I’ve attempted to piece together bits of information from a variety of sources to identify the locations in which Fanny Stevenson once resided.